Akirakato1/Slay-the-Spire-2-dashboard/README.md

 # STS2 Dashboard

 A desktop statistics dashboard for **Slay the Spire 2** run history.
 Watches your `.run` folder, parses every run, and shows stats, run details, deck evolution + map render, and aggregate insights.
 Displays your deck and can step through you choices throughout the run with the patch accurate card + relic descrtiptions.
-Share runs with friends
+Share runs with friends.
+Useful for reviewing your own decision making.

 ---